timofeysie/google-trend-predictor/docs/training-data.md

 Model Interpretability: Decision trees are inherently interpretable models, making it easier to understand and interpret their predictions.

 The suitability of using this data for training a Decision Tree Classifier model depends on the factors mentioned above.
 Before proceeding with training, it's essential to preprocess the data, split it into training and testing sets, and carefully evaluate the model's performance to ensure it meets our requirements for the specific classification task.

+## Possible flaws in the dataset

+I'm worried that trends that went on to become major trends, but were not marked as such, could compromise the model training data.